The centre of their world – a place where heaven, earth and people met

 So, from the Ness complex – and assuming a clear line of view in among all those buildings – it was not only possible to watch the progression of the sunrise before and after midwinter but also the sunset.
 Turn the other way and you could do the same for midsummer!

-But perhaps just as important is the fact that the isthmus lies within a natural “amphitheatre” created by the surrounding hills.
+But perhaps just as important is the fact that the peninsula lies at the heart of a natural “amphitheatre” created by the surrounding hills.
 This lends the Ness of Brodgar the feel of being a central point – a focus of the surrounding landscape, enclosed and with the vault of the sky stretching upwards and outwards.

 To Professor Mark Edmonds: